 Jeff and Alyssa Bethke live in Maui, HI with their 3 kids Kinsley, Kannon, and Lucy.
 They are the other half of Family Teams and will be joining in different capacities on some of the Family Teams Israel tours!
 While the Pryors and the certified Israeli guide will be doing most of the structured teaching and touring, for the trips the Bethkes are along for, they will be joining in on the activities, teaching as well, and taking on various other hosting responsibilities.
-Please note: the Bethkes will not be joining the tour in January 2023.
+Please note: the Bethkes will not be joining the tour in January 2024.

-Led by: The Pryor Family + a licensed Israeli Guide.
+Led by: The Pryor family + a licensed Israeli guide.

-Accommodations: 4 star hotels.
+Accommodations: 6 nights at 4 star hotels.

 Meals: 9 meals included (6 breakfasts + 3 dinners).

-Transportation: Air conditioned modern motor coach.
+Transportation: Air-conditioned modern motor coach.